-Directors and executives of SE-EDUCATION Public Co., Ltd. are well aware of their responsibility in operating the business with good governance.
+Directors of SE-EDUCATION Public Co., Ltd. are well aware of their responsibility in operating the business with good governance.
 In order to maximize the benefits for the Company's shareholders, they also have to manage risks in the business systematically and continuously so that risk factors such as operation risk, business risk, financial risk, production risk, will remain at an acceptable level.

-Directors and executives of the Company appointed Audit Committee to supervise on the risk management and make sure that the management follows the policy and reports directly to the Company's directors so that the Company's risk management is properly controlled.
-However, there could be some risk factors affecting the Company and stakeholders as follows:
+The Board of Directors appointed to the Audit Committee to supervise on the risk management.
+Thus, the Board of Risk Management Committee was formed and consisted of the management of the Company and reports directly to the Audit Committee so that the Company's risk management is properly controlled.
+However, there could be some risk factors affecting the Company and stakeholders as follows;